codefinity/oeuvre/README.md

 ### How To Make Principles Of Evolution Work for Architecture

+> Software architectures aren’t created in a vacuum—they always reflect the ecosystem in which they were defined.

+> Building software systems that evolve means controlling as many unknown factors as possible.

+> Don’t build architecture for the sake of architecture—you are trying to solve a problem.

+> ~ Building Evolutionary Architectures, Neal Ford, Rebecca Parsons, Patrick Kua

 #### Requirement is the King

 > "... the craft of software architecture manifests in the ability of architects to analyze business and domain requirementsalong with other important factors to find a solution that balances all concerns optimally."